leehom59/GeekorsGen/readme.md

 	~/Services
 	~/Views/{moduleName}

-###You must to know when you build database.
+###You must to know when you building database.
 You have to assign parameter to the 「Description」of each column when you building database.(It can be extended.)
 	displayName=column name
 	list=true : Is the column be showed on list page. filter=true : Is the column for filting data.
 (So far, only for one column)

 ##usage
 Set the connection string of App.config in Console project.
 	- dbHost : Database host.
 	- dbName : Database name.
 	- dbUser : User.
 	- dbPwd : Password
 	- TargetPath : The target folder.
 	- dbmlFileName : File Name of DBML，same to Class name.

 No WebSite template for beta version.